 Our kids probiotic comes in easy-to-swallow tablets, releases its bacteria slowly over 8-10 hours, and is lightly sweetened with stevia.
 You can read more about it here.

 Kids can be fussy eaters – but a little encouragement could change their minds about healthy foods.
 Unsweetened yogurt is a fantastic source of probiotic goodness.
 Greek yogurt contains a variety of strains including L. bulgaricus, L. acidophilus, and L. casei.

-Some fermented foods that may appeal to kids’ palates include kombucha, kefir, and cottage cheese.
+Some fermented foods that may appeal to kids’ palates include kefir, yogurt, and cottage cheese.
 Cultured cottage cheese is rich in active cultures such as L. acidophilus and B. bifidum, which are also found in probiotic yogurt.

 These foods can be easily added alongside regular meals, or mixed with fruits or into smoothies.
 While many of these products contain added probiotic strains (as well as natural), they are still beneficial – as long as there are no added sugars or artificial ingredients.

 True sour pickles (made through the slow process of fermentation rather than through vinegar) are also popular with kids.
 They are crunchier and more flavorsome than standard pickles and offer healthy probiotic benefits.

 Water kefir is a fermented drink with mild sweet-sour flavor and a slight fizziness, which makes it a good replacement for soda.
 The water kefir grains include beneficial bacteria that break down sugar and transform it into a fun probiotic drink.

 Playing outdoors has far more benefits than many parents realize.
 For a start, outdoor games and sports help children to develop their coordination and motor skills.
 But just as importantly, playing outside exposes kids to a variety of microorganisms that can prompt a healthy immune response.